 Most of these farms offer wagon rides to their orchards, as well as pumpkin picking, apple cider doughnuts, farm animals and a whole lot of family fun!

 Whether you live local to one of these New Jersey Farms or just want to make a day out of it, here are some great places to go apple picking In NJ.

 The Best Farms To Pick Your Own Apples In NJ

 Russo’s Fruit & Vegetable Farm – Tabernacle, NJ

-Here are Russo’s, we grow 20 acres of apples here on our 900-acre farm in South Jersey.
-We currently have 16 different varieties of apples.
+Here are Russo’s, we grow 20 acres of our own apples here on our 900-acre farm in South Jersey.
+We currently have 16 varieties of apples.
 This means there is a nice selection for those who have a particular apple taste.

 Enjoy a wagon ride out to our apple orchards.
-You can also pick your own pumpkins too.
+You can also visit our pumpkin patch and find your way out of a family-friendly corn maze too.
 Be sure to give us a call at 609-268-0239 if the weather is questionable.
 Make it a fun family event.